-The GT Career center adheres to the NACE policy, which states that serving alcohol should not be a part of the recruitment process.
-Therefore, all recruiting activity, including all information sessions, should be alcohol-free.
+Georgia Tech adheres to the NACE policy, which states that serving alcohol should not be a part of the recruitment process.
+All recruiting activity, including all information sessions, should be alcohol-free.

-The Georgia Institute of Technology is committed to affirmative implementation of equal employment opportunity in education and employment.
+Georgia Tech is committed to affirmative implementation of equal employment opportunity in education and employment.
 The Institute does not discriminate against individuals on the basis of race, color, religion, sex, national origin, age, disability, sexual orientation, or veteran status in the administration of admissions policies, educational policies, employment policies, or any other Institute governed programs and activities.
-The Institute’s non-discrimination policy applies to every member of the institute community.
-Therefore, the Career Center will make its facilities available only to recruiting organizations whose practices are consistent with this policy.
+The Institute’s non-discrimination policy applies to every member of the Institute community.
+The Career Center will make its facilities available only to recruiting organizations whose practices are consistent with this policy.

 Employment professionals will maintain the confidentiality of student information, regardless of the source, including personal knowledge, written records/reports, and computer databases.
 There should be no disclosure of student information to another organization without the prior written consent of the student, unless necessitated by health and/or safety considerations.

 Georgia Tech expects students and employers to honor commitments made during the recruiting process – specifically related to offers of employment.
 Reneges/rescinding offers are serious breaches of our recruiting policies.
 When these instances occur, we will investigate each situation and determine the appropriate actions on a case-by-case basis.
 There may be reasonable circumstances that could result in either students and/or employers altering their commitments.

 Our goal is to create a positive outcome for our students and employers.
 We believe providing students with adequate time to make employment decisions helps to minimize offer reneges and improves retention.
 Students may accept offers before the offer guidelines below, but should not be obligated to respond sooner.